 by Lawrence Chua

-In José Esteban Muñoz’s book, Cruising Utopia, José Esteban Muñoz calls attention to a passage in John Giorno’s book of poetry and memoir, You Got to Burn to Shine, where the artist enters a public bathroom in the Prince Street subway station.
+In Cruising Utopia, José Esteban Muñoz calls attention to a passage in John Giorno’s book of poetry and memoir, You Got to Burn to Shine, where the artist enters a public bathroom in the Prince Street subway station.
 It is a space “rife with anonymous pubic sex” in which he encounters a young man with wire-rimmed glasses, a “kid” with “unusual passion.”
-In fact, the “kid” turns out to be a young Keith Haring and the two have passionate, hedonistic sex.
+The “kid” turns out to be a young Keith Haring and the two have passionate, hedonistic sex.
 When Giorno re-enters the subway, he finds himself stranded in the world of heteronormativity.
-He writes, “It always was a shock entering the straight world of a car full of grim people sitting dumbly with suffering on their faces and in their bodies, and their minds in their prisons.” reads John Giorno’s memoirs against Ernst Bloch and Theodor Adorno’s analysis of utopia and writes about Giorno going to a public bathroom in the Prince Street subway station and hooking up with Keith Haring in an orgy.
-Giorno wrote about how he went from this transgressive sexual experience in a secret bathroom where everything was permissible, into the subway system and feeling like he had walked into a different world.
-That he had had this experience in which another kind of social relation outside of that really strict experience of going on the subway with commuters, who are “sitting dumbly with suffering on their faces and in their bodies, and their minds in their prisons.”
-He is describing heteronormativity as a prison after experiencing the sexual utopia of the public toilet.
-Munoz sees Giorno’s actions as an act of queer world-making in the midst of the AIDS pandemic and writes that the images like the one of him and Haring not only conjur something that is more than another time but is also a critique of the present and its limits.pictures that he draws in his memoir “are also bad objects insofar as they expose gay men to acts, poses, and structures of desire that may be potentially disastrous.”
-They also cast a picture that is vital to a critique of hegemony.
-Lawrence Brose’s films are also a form of queer world-making.
+He writes, “It always was a shock entering the straight world of a car full of grim people sitting dumbly with suffering on their faces and in their bodies, and their minds in their prisons.”
+Muñoz understands Giorno’s actions as an act of queer futurity.
+In the midst of the AIDS pandemic, the image of Giorno's encounter not only conjured another time but also formed a critique of the present and its limits.
+The images in Lawrence Brose's films function in a similar way: they are at once a form of queer world-making and a reminder of the ways such images challenge the hegemony of the present.
 Splicing together found and shot footage that he has processed by hand and other alternative methods, Brose creates formally lush and critical films that open up new ways of thinking about how human beings have historically carved out or “queered” transgressive spaces in the midst of otherwise grim realities.

 Brose himself is no stranger to either building critical spaces for creative practice or persevering in the face of repression.
 Based in Buffalo, Brose was a co-founder and executive director of the Center for Exploratory and Perceptual Art or CEPA, a community darkroom and exhibition space founded during the Alternative Space Movement in 1974.
 CEPA continues to pioneer critical photography and the photo-related and electronic arts, through exhibitions, education, facilities, and an artist-in-residence program that serves working artists, urban youth, and other individuals.
 CEPA is a testament to the ways that artist-run spaces can struggle, survive, and flourish outside of art world metropoles.